tkochs/swiss-cheese/README.md

   _Attention:_ *max_missing_per_column* defines a maximum percentage that can be miissing per column It will _always_ be assured that at least one column remains observed.
   If $\alpha$ is higher than the maximum possible missing rate, it will be set to the maximum and a warning is emitted.

+## Generators
+All generators try to achieve the desired missingness rate, however they will ensure that every item has at least one observed feature.
+If it that constraint does not allow for the desired missingness rate it will warn the user and set the missing rate to maximal possible missing rate.